Corjen/sass-col-utility/README.md

 ###trumps/utils/_u-col-size.scss

-Enable the used classes by settings these variables to true or false
+Enable the printed classes by settings these variables to true or false
 ```scss
 $include-1-2-up: true;
 $include-1-2-only: true;